SaraNielsen21/pokemon_go/source/catching/catching.rst

 The last type of bonus is achieved by getting bronze, silver, or gold medals for catching different types of pokemon.
-If you have been playing Pokemon Go for awhile now you've probably already gotten some of these medals, but if you're just starting you will need to catch some more pokemon first.
+If you have been playing Pokemon Go for a while now you have probably already gotten some of these medals, but if you are just starting you will need to catch some more pokemon first.

 The table below shows how much each item and bonus will increase your chance of catching a pokemon.